-- The grading decision was made on some basis other than academic performance and other than as a penalty for academic misconduct. - The grading decision was based upon standards unreasonably different from those which were applied to other students in the same course and section. - The grading decision was based on an unreasonable departure from previously articulated standards.
+- The grading decision was made on some basis other than academic performance and other than as a penalty for academic misconduct. - The grading decision was based upon standards unreasonably different from those which were applied to other students in the same course and section.

-Maintenance of a 3.0 grade point average, by itself, does not constitute sufficient evidence of acceptable academic performance in the Ph.D.
+1 Maintenance of a 3.0 grade point average, by itself, does not constitute sufficient evidence of acceptable academic performance in the Ph.D.
 Program.
 Other bases for termination from the Ph.D.
 Program due to academic difficulties include receiving grades of C (2.0) or below for nine or more hours of courses taken for Ph.D.
 Program credit (whether inside or outside the Graduate School of Social Work) and receiving a grade of less than C (2.0) in any core course at any time.
-The Ph.D.
-Program Director will notify the student in the event of any of these conditions.
+The Associate Dean for Doctoral Education will notify the student in the event of any of these conditions.